Cyanox62/CISpy/README.md

 **[EXILED](https://github.com/galaxy119/EXILED) must be installed for this to work.**

-Place the "DCReplace.dll" file in your Plugins folder.
+Place the "CISpy.dll" file in your Plugins folder.

 # Configs